-- the work of adapting the evaluation tools is based on the PDCA (Plan Do Check Act) cycle of the quality assurance processes, integrating the improvement aspects that emerged from the experience of the two evaluation systems.
-Therefore, the first revision proposed represented the basis for proceeding first to a further "on desk" review and then to a subsequent phase based on the experimental implementation of the tools in the new proposed form. - the qualitative enrichment of the Indicators Framework for the RAV (Self-assessment Report for schools), thanks to the specific nature of the European Peer Review methodology which searches for and analyses both quantitative and, above all, qualitative evidence, taking care to include the point of view of all stakeholders (teachers, students, administrative staff, parents, etc.)
+- ➤ the adaptation of the evaluation tools based on the PDCA (Plan Do Check Act) cycle of the quality assurance processes, integrating the improvement aspects that emerged from the experience of two evaluation systems.
+Therefore, the first revision proposed represented the basis for proceeding first to a further "on desk" review and then to a subsequent phase based on the experimental implementation of the tools in the new proposed form; - > the qualitative enrichment of the Indicators Framework for the RAV (Self-assessment Report for education), thanks to the specific nature of the European Peer Review methodology which searches for and analyses both quantitative and, above all, qualitative evidence, taking care to include the point of view of all stakeholders (teachers, students, administrative staff, parents, etc.);

-- Further possible sources that take into account the methods of implementation of the Peer evaluation methodology and are able to return the qualitative dimension of the evaluation. - ➤ the integration of the two reference frameworks which made it possible to identify indicators and sources for some areas for which they are not currently provided nationally by the RAV.
+- ➤ the variety of indicators provided for each dimension of the Quality Areas, which constitutes an effective learning tool for all the professionals involved in the quality assurance process; - Further possible sources that take into account the methods of implementation of the Peer evaluation methodology and are able to return the qualitative dimension of the evaluation. - ➤ the integration of different reference frameworks which made it possible to identify indicators and sources for some areas for which they are not currently provided nationally.